 Then feel good because they “helped the crazy people.”

-I don’t need your fucking help.
+Turns out, I don’t need your fucking help.
 Take your hands off my life.

-Stop acting like you know what’s best for a community you despise.
+And stop acting like you know what’s best for a community you despise.

 But you’ll continue to provoke me, make me feel less.